withastro/astro/.changeset/hip-rockets-glow.md

 '@astrojs/markdoc': minor
 ---

-Added allowIndentation as a markdoc integration option to enable better readability
+Added ignoreIndentation as a markdoc integration option to enable better readability of source code.